Azure/acr/samples/dotnetcore/task/README.md

-## Getting Started with Container Registry - Manage Container Registry Task - in DotNetCore ##
+# Getting Started with Container Registry - Manage Container Registry Task - in DotNet ##

 * Schedule a new run to build a container image using the local sample project (WeatherService) and push it to the registry.
 * Wait for the run completion and download the run log.